 Gameboy Advance games have different save types (SRAM/FRAM, EEPROM, 512Kbit/1Mbit Flash) so in order to select the right cart, you need to know which game you will play.
 Each cart we list has some of the games we have tested that save.

 For Pokemon games or hacks, we recommend our GBA 32MB, 1Mbit Flash Save with RTC flash cart.

 You will need to go through the games listing here to find out which save type your game is or check your game using GBATA.

 GBA saves explained

-The FRAM can be used for SRAM games.
+FRAM can be used for SRAM 256Kbit games saves.
 There was only 1 prototype game that used 512Kbit of SRAM.
 You can also patch EEPROM games to use SRAM which will also work on the FRAM cart.